 We’re nearing the end of our stay on the west coast of Newfoundland, and I’m glad to say we’ve already achieved everything we came for.

-These last few days we’ve been touring the Great Northern Peninsula, visiting every little harbour we can get to.
+These last few days we’ve been touring the tippy top of the Great Northern Peninsula, visiting every little harbour we can get to.
 We’ve seen dozens upon dozens of icebergs, they’re present everywhere we go, albeit in the far distance.
-From some viewpoints we’ve seen as many as 33 of these distant giants, a spectacular sight if you’re carrying binoculars.
+From some viewpoints we’ve seen as many as 33 of these distant ice giants, a spectacular sight if you’re carrying binoculars.
 The icebergs closer to land are less numerous, so we’ve only seen a handful of those.

 Sea ice is still present in many areas, very scenic but also problematic for the local fishermen and tour boats.
 Here’s a shot from Cape Norman that shows the sea ice: